ory/hydra/sdk/js/swagger/docs/AdminApi.md

  - **Content-Type**: application/json
  - **Accept**: application/json

-<a name="revokeAuthenticationSession"></a>
+<a name="rejectLogoutRequest"></a>
-# **revokeAuthenticationSession**
+# **rejectLogoutRequest**
-> revokeAuthenticationSession(subject)
+> rejectLogoutRequest(logoutChallenge, opts)

-Invalidates a subject&#39;s authentication session
+Reject a logout request

-This endpoint invalidates a subject&#39;s authentication session.
-After revoking the authentication session, the subject has to re-authenticate at ORY Hydra.
-This endpoint does not invalidate any tokens.
+When a user or an application requests ORY Hydra to log out a user, this endpoint is used to deny that logout request.
+No body is required.
+The response is empty as the logout provider has to chose what action to perform next.

 ### Example
 ```javascript